andychase/codebook/topics/info/terms.md

 ------------------

-To the extent authorized by law, you agree to indemnify and hold harmless Tech Store Club, its employees, officers, directors, affiliates, and agents from and against any and all claims, losses, expenses, damages, and costs, including reasonable attorneys fees, resulting directly or indirectly from or arising out of (a) your
+To the extent authorized by law, you agree to indemnify and hold harmless Snap Notes Collective, its employees, officers, directors, affiliates, and agents from and against any and all claims, losses, expenses, damages, and costs, including reasonable attorneys fees, resulting directly or indirectly from or arising out of (a) your